LiquidZulu/youtube-crimson/README.md

 # Applying Theme to YouTube
 You can use an extension to load .css/css.css with youtube.
 I reccomend Enhancer for YouTube, it allows for loading of custom CSS & JS.

+# Installation
+Extract `YT SCSS.zip` anywhere and follow the above steps, this program is completely self contained.